suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 ## 1.61d (2021-01-14)
+### LiteNetLibManager Updates
+- Update `LiteNetLib` to version `0.9.4`.
+- Change some transport codes structure.
+To whom update from older version, you have to delete `MixTransportEventListener` and `LiteNetLibTransportEventListener`.

 ### Bugs Fixes
 - Fix unimplemented `IClientUserHandlers`.
 Which break client UIs controls.
 - Fix wrong available NPC quest lists.
 Which is cause of wrong indicator activation.